UT-VisionMotionDecision/PLDAPS/README.md

 Of course over time, any user should be familiar with all code, but learning may be easier if a new experiment can be setup without this knowledge.

+To start, copy the function loadPLDAPS to a place in your path and edit the 'dirs' to include at least the path to PLDAPS.
+Next call loadPLDAPS, so that it is included in your path.

 Framework:
 %% pldaps
 The core is a class called pldaps.